CocoaPods manages library dependencies for your iOS and tvOS projects in Xcode.

 - Type "cd ~/" to go to your home folder

 - Type "touch .bash_profile" to create your new file.

-When you've followed the guide linked above, you will have created a .bash_profile file and now you need to either create or edit two other files on your Mac.
+You now have a .bash_profile file and you need to either create or edit two other files on your Mac.
 The first file is the .profile file, which you should open for editing (or create if it doesn't exist, in the same place as the .bash_profile following the same steps as outlined above, and then open it for editing) and add in the path to where Ruby has installed the CocoaPods program itself.
 You can find this path by typing the following in Terminal:

 gem which cocoapods

 This will give you something like the following as a return: